formkit/docs-content/_install/cli.md

 npx formkit@latest create-app
 ```

-`create-app` will ask you some questions about your project so it can determine what it needs to install and setup for you:
+`create-app` will ask you some questions about your project so it can determine what it needs to install and set up for you:

 ```sh
 ✔ Please enter a name for the project › <your-project-name>